dylan-profiler/visions/docs/_sources/visions/introduction.rst.txt

 -----------------

 This package lets you work with efficient, extendable data types on tabular data in Python.
-The right abstraction of your data, through these types, are a powerful tool to effectively reducing complexity and increasing performance, helping solve problems you are working on.
+The right abstraction of your data, through these types, is a powerful tool to effectively reduce complexity and increase performance, helping solve problems you are working on.
-Type systems are extremely flexible, applications include dataset creation, exploratory data analysis, data cleaning.
+Type systems are extremely flexible, applications include dataset creation, exploratory data analysis and data cleaning.

 ..
 The data models in Python, Numpy and Pandas have different ways of representing the same data, and this is problematic for data analysis.
    Visions unifies the data model of Python, Numpy and Pandas, with a focus on data analysis.